arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 11.06.16
+The title of the African novel *Things Fall Apart* is taken from the opening lines of W.B.
+Yeat's poem ["The Second Coming"](https://www.poetryfoundation.org/poems-and-poets/poems/detail/43290):

+> *Turning and turning in the widening gyre*
+> *The falcon cannot hear the falconer;*
+> *Things fall apart; the centre cannot hold;*
+> *Mere anarchy is loosed upon the world...*

+Tangentially, here's a passage I liked from the novel.
+It's prefaced by Uchendu putting Okonkwo's problems into context by telling him of even greater problems, some of them personal.
+He ends his schpeal by asking if Okonkwo has heard "the song they sing when a woman dies", which goes like this:

+> *For whom is it well, for whom is it well?*
+> *There is no one for whom it is well.*

+This stuff is on page 135 (in my version).

 ### 11.05.16
 Gustave Flaubert worked on a few books before the famous *Madame Bovary*.